ray-project/ray/doc/source/rllib/package_ref/utils.rst

 Exploration is crucial in RL for enabling a learning agent to find new, potentially high-reward states by reaching unexplored areas of the environment.

-RLlib comes with several built-in exploration components, used by the different algorithms.
+RLlib has several built-in exploration components that the different algorithms.
 Also users can customize an algo's exploration behavior by sub-classing the Exploration base class and implementing their own logic: